How Marketing Managers Can Benefit From NPS

 How do you use NPS to increase brand awareness?
 It’s rather simple – you use NPS surveys to find out who your Promoters are, use follow-up questions to find out what they love so much about your brand, and then have your customer success team follow up with them through online interactions to encourage them to talk about your brand on the Internet – on their blogs, social media profiles, podcasts, etc.

-Some customers might be willing to do that simply because they love your brand or because they like you acknowledge them (they’re loyal clients for a reason, after all).
-But it never hurts to set aside a budget for customer incentive – like offering Promoters discounts, extra loyalty points, or access to exclusive products or events, for instance.
+Some customers might be willing to do that simply because they love your brand or because they like you to acknowledge them (they’re loyal clients for a reason, after all).
+But it never hurts to set aside a budget for customer incentives – like offering Promoters discounts, extra loyalty points, or access to exclusive products or events, for instance.

 Identify marketing liabilities

-As a marketing manager, one of your primary tasks is identifying marketing liabilities – advertising claims, product defects and other problems that could lead to customers forming a negative opinion of a specific product or brand.
+As a marketing manager, one of your primary tasks is identifying marketing liabilities – advertising claims, product defects, and other problems that could lead to customers forming a negative opinion of a specific product or brand.

 This data can be valuable in helping you identify problematic marketing statements that hurt your brand’s image among its customers and revise them to improve satisfaction.